DeligenceTechnologies/PanoplyCMS/packages/default-template/README.md

-# PanoplyCMS - Default Template 0.1.3
+# PanoplyCMS - Default Template 0.1.7

 Default Template for PanoplyCMS.
-To install default template in your PanoplyCMS use:
+To install default template in your PanoplyCMS, use:

 `meteor add deligencetechnologies:default-template`